royaljuggy/mfc-price-checker/README.md

 ## Usage
 - Download the .py file
 - Change the username to your own :)
-- Open your command line, run ``python mfc-price-checker.py`` in whatever directory you saved the .py file in Enjoy~
+- Open your command line, run ``python mfc-price-checker.py [username]`` in whatever directory you saved the .py file in. ``username`` is an optional command line argument; supply your own username!
+Enjoy~

 ### TODO